cekrem/cekrem.github.io/content/posts/feedback-one-elm-rust-feedback-widget/index.md

-title = "Feedback.one: A Refreshing Take on User Feedback Built with Elm and Rust" description = "Exploring a lightweight, elegant feedback widget that demonstrates the power of functional programming in production" tags = ["elm", "rust", "web development", "tools", "functional programming"] date = "2025-03-15" draft = false
+title = "Feedback.one: A Refreshing Take on User Feedback Built with Elm and Rust" description = "Exploring a lightweight, elegant feedback widget that demonstrates the power of functional programming in production" tags = ["elm", "rust", "web development", "tools", "functional programming"] date = "2025-03-14" draft = false
 +++

-I recently added a new feedback widget to this site – [feedback.one](https://feedback.one/) – and I'm impressed enough with it that I thought it deserved its own post.
+I recently added a new feedback widget to this site – [Feedback.one](https://feedback.one/) – and I'm impressed enough with it that I thought it deserved its own post.
 Beyond being a useful tool, it's also an excellent example of how functional programming languages like Elm can shine in production environments.

-## What is feedback.one?
+## What is Feedback.one?

-At its core, feedback.one is a simple but powerful tool that adds a non-intrusive feedback button to your website.
+At its core, Feedback.one is a simple but powerful tool that adds a non-intrusive feedback button to your website.
 With one line of code, you get:

-- A customizable feedback widget that doesn't interfere with your site's design
+- A _nice_ and simple feedback widget that doesn't interfere with your site's design
 - Unlimited feedback submissions (yes, actually unlimited, not "unlimited until you hit our secret cap")
 - No impact on your site's performance
 - A clean dashboard to manage and respond to feedback

 What makes it particularly interesting to me is the tech stack: it's built with Elm and Rust – two languages that prioritize correctness, performance, and maintainability.
+And they're using the [Astro](https://astro.build/) web framework.
+Cool, to say the least!

 ## Why the Tech Stack Matters